KarthikRam123/Movie-Recommender-System/README.md

 To improve the personalization of our recommendations, I plan to create an engine that computes similarity between movies based on certain metrics and recommends movies that are most similar to a specific movie that a user liked.
 This is also known as Content Based Filtering because we will be using movie metadata (or content) to build this engine.

-I plan to create two Content Based Recommenders based on:

-Taglines and movie synopses
-Cast, Crew, Keywords, and Genre of the Film

-This model's implementation is extremely simple.
-All we have to do is sort our movies by rating and popularity and display the top films on our list.
-As an extra step, we can include a genre argument to get the top movies in a specific genre.